Nabi Avcı: Early years

 Nabi Avcı was born to Abdullah Avcı and his wife Habibe.
 He graduated from Middle East Technical University's Faculty of Administrative science, and earned later his PhD in Communication science from Anadolu University.
 In 1974, Avcı entered Ministry of Culture as a clerk.

 Career

 During the foundation years of Anadolu University, he served as a lecturer at the Faculty of Communication science.
-Avcı was appointed advisor at the Ministry of National Education and to the Prime Minister.
-He worked also as program director at a television channel as well as newspaper columnist and advisor to editor-in-chief.
+Avcı was appointed as advisor at the Ministry of National Education and to the Prime Minister.
+He worked also as the program director at a television channel as well as a newspaper columnist and advisor to the editor-in-chief.

-In 2000, he became a professor for Communication science at Istanbul Bilgi University.
-Avcı was appointed 2003 chief advisor to the Prime minister.
+In 2000, he became a professor of Communication science at Istanbul Bilgi University.
+Avcı was appointed 2003 as chief advisor to the Prime minister.

 Nabi Avcı served as a board member of the Scientific and Technological Research Council of Turkey (TÜBİTAK) and chairman of the Turkey National Committee of UNESCO.